C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

 First of all, here are the rules for the current post.

-I have to admit, I annoyed a few German readers with my two last posts about lock-free programming.
-My readers got the impression, that I don't like lock-free programming.
+I must admit I annoyed a few German readers with my two last posts about lock-free programming.
+My readers got the impression that I wouldn’t say I like lock-free programming.
 Wrong!.
-I'm totally curious about lock-free programming but before you use it you have to answer two questions.
+I’m inquisitive about lock-free programming, but before you use it, you have to answer two questions.

 1. Does lock-free programming solve my performance bottleneck?

-2. Do I understand lock-free programming good enough to use it?
+2. Do I understand lock-free programming well enough to use it?

 Before you can not answer these two questions with a big yes, you should continue with the rule CP.102